Goal! A Junior Soccer Primer

 Natural turf fields require cleats with molded plastic soles dotted with studs that give the players traction.
 The shape and size of the studs varies from blade-like to conical, depending on the firmness of the field.

-Artificial turf fields require a special type of cleat called a turf shoe.
+Require a special type of cleat called a turf shoe.
 Turf shoes have hard rubber soles with a pattern of small studs.
 They can also be used for hard outdoor surfaces.

-Indoor soccer fields require shoes with flat, rubber soles.
+Require shoes with flat, rubber soles.
 They are designed to be non-marking, so they don't damage the court surface.
 (Bonus: they also double as very fashionable street wear!)

 Shin guards protect the lower leg from injury with a hard outer casing over a soft interior.
 The guard that covers at least 75% of your child’s shin.
 Guards come in three styles: